-RT 5.772 Exposure II
+RT 5.772 EXPOSURE II

 Content is designed to establish a knowledge base in factors that govern image production on radiographic, fluoroscopic and mobile equipment.
 Regulations of equipment and radiation safety of radiographic, fluoroscopic, and mobile equipment are covered.
 Content is designed to impart an understanding of the components, principles, and operation of radiographic, fluoroscopic, and mobile equipment.
 The course also covers basic quality control and image analysis.
 Required: Admission into the Diagnostic Imaging Program.

-RT 5.773 Exposure III
+RT 5.773 EXPOSURE III

 Content is designed to impart an understanding of the components, principles, and operation of digital imaging systems found in diagnostic radiology.
 Factors that impact image acquisition, display, archiving, and retrieval are discussed.
-Guidelines for selecting exposure factors and evaluation images within a digital system help students bridge between film-based and digital imaging systems.
+Guidelines for selecting exposure factors and evaluating images within a digital system assists students to bridge between film-based and digital imaging systems.
 Principles of digital system quality assurance and maintenance are presented.
 The content also provides a basic knowledge of quality control.
 Content is designed to establish a knowledge base in factors that govern the image production process.
 Content is designed to establish a knowledge base in radiographic, fluoroscopic, mobile, and tomographic equipment requirements and design.
-Required: Admission into the Diagnostic Imaging Program.